GabaCorreaSB/GabaCorreaSB/README.md

 # Hey! 👋
 ## Welcome to my Github profile!

 #### My name is Gabriel Correa AKA Gaba.
-I'm an Computer Engineering student, currently at the 9th period.
+I'm a Computer Engineering student, currently at the 9th period.
 I used to work with IT Infrastucture and recently began the journey towards Software Engineering.

 #### I've became very passionate about programming as I was going through the college years.
 Started coding with basic javascript, and then mainly focused on python to backend.